Friday, November 10, 2023

 “Maybe,” Emil went on, “maybe I’m even grateful they did that, because that’s why they sent me to the doll hospital, where I got my special glasses that let me see and hear, and if they hadn’t done that, I would never have met Holly, and we wouldnt be writing each other.”

-“Knowing Holly is like having another family,” Emil explained, “and other adventures.
+“Knowing Holly is like having more family,” Emil explained, “and other adventures.
 I mean, Hollys life is different from mine.
 I enjoy my life, and I feel very lucky to be here, but its also interesting to hear about what other dolls––dolls who are different from me––get to do.
 Its almost like getting to do those things, too.”

 “I’m grateful you’re here, too,” Veronika told him, “and I’m grateful for your special glasses.
 Watching the eclipse was more fun because we were all doing it together!”